itsmworkbench/knowledgearticles/modules/summarise/README.md

 * If you change from traffic lights to a number or 'good'/'bad' or 'compliant'/'non-compliant' you can change the report without changing the code

+# Troubleshooting

+* If you run the command `summarise <anything>`it should validate the `summarise.yaml` file has all needed values and is formatted correctly.
+If it doesn't please raise a bug about this
+* If you run the command `summarise validate` it should
+    * check the directories exist (only the input directory is required to run summarise)
+    * the apache tika jar exists
+    * connectivity with openai.
+* There are debug commands for each stage
+    * `summarise tika` extracts the text from the documents
+    * `summarise text` summarises the text
+    * `summarise ai` summarises the text using the generative ai
+    * Each of these commands has a `--debug` option which will print out the command that is run
+    * They also have a `--dry-run` option which will print out the command that is run but not run it

+Note that if you are behind a corporate proxy at the moment there is no safe option.

+* You can set the env variable NODE_TLS_REJECT_UNAUTHORIZED to the value 0
+    * This exposes you to man in the middle attacks and is unsafe.
+Please do not go to production with this
+    * Please read https://hayageek.com/disable-ssl-verification-in-node-js/ for more information Fixing this is on the backlog

+If you have a problem please raise an issue.
+I am happy to help